-However, special considerations apply to Callable Classes of Certificates due to their being backed by Callable Classes of CPCs.
-The acquisition of a call right by the beneficial owner of the related Call Class of CPCs, as well as the consequences of the exercise of the call right by such a beneficial owner, might be treated under ERISA as principal transactions between the beneficial owners of the related Callable Class of Certificates and the beneficial owner of that Call Class.
+In addition, special considerations apply to Callable Classes of Certificates.
+The acquisition of a call right by the beneficial owner of the related Call Class, as well as the consequences of the exercise of the call right by such a beneficial owner, might be treated under ERISA as principal transactions between the beneficial owners of the related Callable Class of Certificates and the beneficial owner of that Call Class.
 Thus, in theory, the acquisition or exercise of the call right could be characterized under certain circumstances as an ERISA prohibited transaction between a plan and a "party in interest" (assuming that the plan owns a Callable Class of Certificates and the "party in interest" owns the related Call Class, or vice versa), unless an ERISA prohibited transaction exemption, such as PTE 84-14 (for Transactions by Independent Qualified Professional Asset Managers), is applicable.
 A Call Class may be deemed to be an option to acquire a guaranteed governmental mortgage pool certificate rather than such a certificate.
 ERISA plan fiduciaries should consult with their counsel concerning these issues.